zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 If a user does not upgrade their node to a compatible software version before ``ACTIVATION_HEIGHT`` is reached, their node will follow any pre-upgrade branch that persists, and may download blocks that are incompatible with the post-upgrade branch.
-If the user subsequently upgrades their node to a compatible software version, the node will consider these blocks to be invalid, and MUST take one of the two following
+If the user subsequently upgrades their node to a compatible software version, the node will consider these blocks to be invalid, and if there are a significant number of invalid blocks it SHOULD shut down and alert the user of the issue.
-actions:

-- Discard all blocks of height ``ACTIVATION_HEIGHT`` and above, and then synchronize with the network.

-- Shut down and alert the user of the issue.
-In this case, the node could offer an option to perform the first action.

 Memory pool
 -----------